jumehan/react-productiv/README.md

 * framework: React

 ## issues & todos:
-* refactor code
+- [ ] refactor code
+- [ ] fix issue with fireEvent in tests
+- [x] write tests

 ### future functionality:
-* add inspiration quotes
+- [x] add inspiration quotes / connect to a Quotes API
-* add completed status to todos
+- [ ] add completed status to todos
-* add validation
+- [ ] add validation
-* SASS styling
+- [ ] SASS styling
+- [ ] connect to a image API and cycle through images
-* saving todos to localStorage
+- [ ] saving todos to localStorage
+- [ ] connect to a weather API to show current temp

 ## setup:
-in the project directory, you can run:
+In the project directory, you can run:
 ##### `npm install`
 ##### `npm start`